 In the special case of a datatype with no constructors (i.e. an empty type), there should be a single absurd clause with an absurd pattern () and no right-hand side.

 '''

-data \perp : Set where
+data \bot : Set where

 -- no constructors

-magic : {A : Set} \rightarrow \perp \rightarrow A
+magic : {A : Set} \to \bot \to A

 magic ()

 '''

 3.6.2 Matching on multiple arguments

 If a function matches on several arguments, there should be a case for each possible combinations of constructors.